The Labor Department's fiduciary re-proposal is at least four months away, but that hasn't diminished speculation about what the rule will entail.

 Panelist C. Frederick Reish, a partner with Drinker Biddle Reath LLP, noted that while he doesn't think the rule will be disruptive for third-party administrators and registered investment advisers, broker-dealers and their reps won't be thrilled with the outcome.

 “They'll likely say it's too much and that it goes too far,” he said.
 “The broker-dealer community isn't going to care for the fiduciary role, but I think there will be some relief in prohibited-transaction exemptions that will make it palatable.”

-Despite the impingements, individual retirement account rollovers could turn out to be a lucrative business for brokers who have 401(k) clients.
+Despite the impingements, IRA rollovers could turn out to be a lucrative business for brokers who have 401(k) clients.
 While a 2005 advisory opinion from the DOL has created significant obstacles that dissuade plan fiduciary advisers from trying to solicit workers for rollovers, advisers are permitted to educate workers on rollovers.

 And there is some wiggle room if advisers make it clear to employers in a document that they don't have plan-related authority to sell rollover services.
 Ms. Wagner said advisers need to demonstrate in that document that they aren't using the authority and influence they have as a 401(k) adviser to work with employees leaving the plan.

 “This [note] shows documentary evidence of a good-faith attempt to comply with these standards,” she added.